ryokiti0104/tourism-demand-forecast-japan/README.md

 ##### (Access to the JNTO website may be restricted if you open it directly from GitHub)
 - japan_inbound_visitors_monthly.csv: https://statistics.jnto.go.jp/graph/#graph--inbound--travelers--transition

+Monthly data on the number of foreign visitors to Japan (JNTO), covering the period from 1990 to 2025.
+Used for analyzing long-term trends and building a tourism demand forecasting model.

 - Real Effective Exchange Rate (BIS)